vekatze/neut/book/src/modality-and-memory.md

 At first glance, the `let-on` stuff in the previous section might seem a bit artificial.

-Interestingly (at least to me and hopefully to you), `let-on` can be understood as a syntax sugar over the T-necessity operator in modal logic.
+This `let-on` can actually be understood as a syntax sugar over the T-necessity operator.
 Below, we'll first see how Neut incorporates the necessity modality and then how `let-on` is desugared using the modality.

 ## What You'll Learn Here